Semitoric systems of non-simple type: Preliminaries

 \begin{remark} In light of Equations~\eqref{eq:tilde-to-notilde}--\eqref{eq:new_tilde_s} and Lemma~\ref{lem:Gaction-Taylor}, note that the choice of $\mathcal{A}$ does not affect the part of $\tilde{\mathsf{s}}^i_\mu$ which represents the series from~\cite{VN2003,PT}, as expected. \end{remark}

-\begin{remark} The twisting-index invariant (the fifth invariant in the Pelayo--V\~{u} Ng\d{o}c classification~\cite{PVN2009,PVN2011}) does not appear as an independent piece of the complete semitoric invariant, since the data of the twisting-index invariant is now encoded in the $X$ coefficient of the action Taylor series $\tilde{\mathsf{s}}^i_\mu$.
-For a discussion of the relationship between the twisting-index invariant and the complete semitoric invariant see Section~\ref{sec:twist}. \end{remark}
+\begin{remark} The twisting index invariant (the fifth invariant in the Pelayo--V\~{u} Ng\d{o}c classification~\cite{PVN2009,PVN2011}) does not appear as an independent piece of the complete semitoric invariant, since the data of the twisting index invariant is now encoded in the $X$ coefficient of the action Taylor series $\tilde{\mathsf{s}}^i_\mu$.
+For a discussion of the relationship between the twisting index invariant and the complete semitoric invariant see Section~\ref{sec:twist}. \end{remark}